wuzhengy/IP2/docs/building.md

 2. tar xzf boost.tar.gz
 3. mv boost_${BOOST_VERSION} boost  #boost
 4. cd boost
-5. ./bootstrap.sh --with-toolset=gcc  #boost use bootstrap to build itself.
+5. ./bootstrap.sh --with-toolset=gcc  #boost use bootstrap to build intial b2 excutable; you can furthur do ./b2 and ./b2 install to complete boost lib, but with b2, it is sufficient to compile libip2
 ```

 ### Setup openssl